jspowers/TwistedTitle/README.md

 - [ ] Get the domain name twisted-titles probably
 - [ ] Come up with prompt daily schedule logic OR determine if promps should be user generate
     - e.g. For every day, play the Casey puzzle and the Andrew puzzle
-- [ ] Explore prompt generation from one of the LLMs
+- [X] Explore prompt generation from one of the LLMs (TwistedTitle-Engine)
+- [ ] Admin portal to review prompts containing the similar words in question and answer
+- [ ] Admin portal to approve clues (cc: Casey)
+-